jwiegley/dot-emacs/README.md

 Call (`fn` index item) for each item in `list`.

-In the anaphoric form `--each-indexed`, the index is exposed as `it-index`.
+In the anaphoric form `--each-indexed`, the index is exposed as symbol `it-index`.

 See also: [`-map-indexed`](#-map-indexed-fn-list).